 In addition, the analyses have shown two aspects.
 The above figures represent a scenario - albeit an important one for decision-makers - namely the scenario that there is security of supply in any case.
 Realistic assumptions about vaccination readiness, however, lead to much lower demand and therefore much higher numbers of expiring doses.
 On the other hand, full supply would then no longer exist if the worst came to the worst.
 How to deal with this should be part of a transparent societal discussion.
 By the way, not only for Covid-19 but for all supply-relevant issues.

 And: Vaccines that are specifically adapted to new omicron variants increase the willingness to be vaccinated, according to current studies.
 This happens independently (or only indirectly dependent) on the medical evidence whether they are really better.
 People’s motivation to get vaccinated (for fall 2022) is probably directly related to their personal perception of “better” vaccine protection - we humans sort of think to ourselves, “new brooms sweep better.”
 This is very important, because in an informed society, medical evidence and personal, free decision come as close as possible together.
-The Austria Corona Panel Project has studied these areas very successfully, and a recent paper by the University of Vienna and the Medical University of Vienna is currently under review (Update 4.10.2022: The preprint of the paper is now available).
+The Austria Corona Panel Project has studied these areas very successfully, and a recent paper by the University of Vienna and the Medical University of Vienna is currently under review (Update 4.10.2022: preprint of paper is available; Update 27.3.2023: The paper has now been published in Nature Medicine).
 But still we are far away from the “best case scenario” in which 95% of the people are vaccinated.
 And the increase is then likely to be due to the fact (even though there is no evidence here) that the new vaccines will simply “crowd out” the older vaccines in future demand.
 So that leaves more vaccines rather than fewer.
 These analyses of behavior and their impact on therapies (and on scenarios and forecasts) are important to support optimal alignment between supply and resource planning.

 For the optimistic “upper bound” scenarios, it was assumed that 95% of all people who received a second (third/fourth) vaccination would also receive a third (fourth/fifth) vaccination.